Stages and types of lung cancer

 N0 means that the lymph nodes don’t contain cancer cells.

-N1 means there are cancer cells in lymph nodes within the lung or in lymph nodes in the area where the lungs join the airway (the hilum).
+N1 means the cancer has grown into lymph nodes within the lung or in lymph nodes in the area where the lungs join the airway (the hilum) or into both areas.
+These lymph nodes are on the same side as the cancer.

 N3 means there is cancer in lymph nodes:

-• on the opposite side of the chest from the affected lung or
+in the centre of the chest on the opposite side of the affected lung

 Metastasis (M) describes whether the cancer has spread to a different part of the body.

-M0 means the cancer hasn’t spread to another lobe of the lung or any other part of the body.
+M0 means the cancer hasn’t spread to any other part of the body.

 M1a means one or more of the following:

-M1b means that there is a single area of cancer outside the chest in an organ (such as the liver or brain) or a lymph node.
+M1b means that there is a single area of cancer outside the chest (for example one area in the liver or brain) or as a single distant (non-regional) lymph node.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: